Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

     and flags to streamline workflow, while being able to provide assistance and troubleshooting to other students using `pyenv` and `pipenv`

+A software engineer could demonstrate mastery of this technical skill at the E level by providing an excerpt from their terminal window to show that they can install the project's dependencies using `pipenv`, pick a version of Python using `pyenv, show the selected version of Python with `pyenv`, and then run either the program or the test suite through the use of `pyenv` and `pipenv`.

 ## Problems with the Assessment